rituraj841/univresultv3/README.md

 5.Scorecard view  for students by admin(by entering roll number) 6.Auto Fill Roll umber at the time of Marks Entry.
 7.Added glyphicons to menu
+8.Does not allow marks entry for user whose marks has already been entered.
+9.regnlink  only visible to admin  after login.should not be accessed by anybody else.
+10.State select list in Register Menu
+10.Registered Student List Data in Admin console

 TO DO LIST
-    1.regnlink  only visible to admin  after login.should not be accessed by anybody else 2.bcrypt js
-    3.recalculate total on marks entry
+    2.recalculate total on marks entry.
-    4.donot allow marks entry for user whose marks has already been entered.

-	2.bcrypt js
+    3.bcrypt js